- Google’s organic search algorithm incorporates many different on-page factors.

 At a high level, there are four types of search intent:

-- Navigational: People are trying to find a specific page.
+- Navigational: Users want to visit a specific website or page.

-- Transactional: People are actively wanting to buy something.
+- Transactional: Users actively want to buy something.

 Next, you need to craft content that satisfies the intent.